ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 ### **7. Watch history isn't being saved**

+Make sure your YT ReVanced Extended is up-to-date with the `Watch history` patch included.
 Open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Watch history.
 At the bottom, the reasons for why watch history may not work will be listed.
 Here are the possible listed reasons and their respective solutions:

 - **"Watch history may not work with a brand account."**: Navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client.
 Set the spoof client option for all of the categories (General, Live streams, etc.) to a spoofing method other than "iOS".
 Read the side-effects of each of the spoofing methods in the "About" section (at the bottom of the Spoof client settings menu).